rangana91/aippmsa/README.md

 ## Overview

-AIPPMSA (AI Powered Mobile Shopping Assistant) is a Flutter-based mobile application that provides a personalized shopping experience using AI.
-It offers product recommendations based on user preferences and past purchases.
+AIPPMSA (AI Powered Personalized Mobile Shopping Assistant) is a Flutter-based mobile application that provides a personalized shopping experience using AI.
+It offers product recommendations based on user preferences.
 The application features a sleek UI, secure user authentication, dynamic product categories, and integrates with REST APIs for real-time data fetching.

 ## Features